OpenSUTD/ISTD/minutes_archive/hop_session_23_oct_2019.md

 **[Feedback]** The workload is way too high for comp struct and it feels like the workload diverges from the learning objectives, especially the Mojo.
 Lucid has no proper documentation.
 Lucid is also not a transferrable skill anyway.

-**[Response]** Ideally it should be in verilog, but that would take too long.
+**[Response]** Ideally it should be in Verilog, but that would take too long.
 The idea is to practice low level concepts like adders.
 Lucid is more convenient to finish the project within the allocated time.
 Constraint is important as it helps to develop skill sets that can be applied outside.

 **[Feedback]** Why does the project have to be from a completely new concept when we already practice these concepts in lab.
 Could the project be an extension of the lab instead?
 After finishing comp struct, it feels like we still don't understand any modern architecture.
-The soldering and lucid is not worth the tradeoff of having the awareness of current architecture.
+The soldering and Lucid is not worth the tradeoff of having the awareness of current architecture.
 There doesn't need to be a physical project for it to be considered hands-on.

-**[Feedback]** The 2d tried to get us to optimise adders but they don't give us any reference architecture.
-The results of the competition is also not even shared after that.
+**[Feedback]** The 2D tried to get us to optimise adders but they don't give us any reference architecture.
+The results of the competition is also not even shared after that, so other students cannot learn from the winning entries.

 ## Term 5 Subjects